|

 Speaking of returning to things, one of the most interesting aspects of a memory is how, as a story, it keeps changing all the time.
 I’m thinking of my poem, “Learning To Drown”, which is about my falling through the ice of a river in my first year of university (I started university a little early, at fifteen) and drowning, almost.
 Of course, right from the time it happened, I wanted to write a poem about it—the perverse way that writers are always only thinking about how to use “life material”, especially life material linked to death—but I didn’t quite get around to that until I was twenty.
 The poem then won the poetry award in the English department at university, so that version was circulating for a while.
 By the time of the Reasons For Belonging anthology in 2002, I had become dissatisfied with the earlier version and come up with a drastically new, much clipped version.
 Then, at the age of 32, while I was sitting down for this book, I found myself drastically revising again, this time to make it about twice as long, reflecting all that I had now understood about that memory.
 Of course, at this point, with two very different earlier versions already circulating, the poem had also to make revision—including the revision of memory—as one of its principal subjects.
 So now, I’m wondering if I should keep that up actively, doing a new version of the poem five or ten years from now, ten years after that, and so on.
 Each version would be a snapshot of what I thought about that event, almost dying at the age of 15, as I got older.
 One then moves towards an idea of revision as being less about revising towards the ultimate, presumably perfect poem (can such a thing exist, is it even desirable?) and more about the revising of one’s poems as a kind of necessary thinking through, a lifelong search for the right word at the right moment, that produces not better or worse poems, but variants.

 But speaking of memory, and to inflect it a little differently: in your prose poem, "England", the narrator, which one might assume is you, complains that "England never went away."
 The romance of England, (and by extension, the English language ?) drawn from childhood and yearning, (could one go so far as to say that this the most important source for meaningful poetry as a whole ?) is contrasted with a wry, adult revisioning: "Could we please take England away, walk on streets with their cruel graffiti and their real winters?"
-And then, Derek Walcottat the end of the poem, a tentative repose: "This idiotic recollecting, this tender ache just below our breathing—what should we do with England?"
+And then, at the end of the poem, a tentative repose: "This idiotic recollecting, this tender ache just below our breathing—what should we do with England?"
 This is a strange, partly combative, partly longing relationship that many English writers in the once-colonial world use in a productive way; I am thinking, for instance, of Derek Walcott in his elegy for W.H.
 Auden:

-Phalanx Spacer"In treachery and in union
+"In treachery and in union

-Phalanx Spacerdespite your empire's wrong..."
+despite your empire's wrong..."

-Could you talk a little about your treacherous romance with the English language?
+Could you talk a little about your treacherous romance with the English language? |

-Anjum:
+Anjum: |

 Yes, but I first wanted to say, with reference to ‘Learning to Drown’, that this constant revising of a poem is interesting because then all the versions put together become a kind of record of the poetic choices you have made.
 So while each version is ‘imperfect’, taken together they are a kind of hyper-poem.
 Also, there are lines in the poem that suggest the watchful poet can mediate memories even as they are being made, which is interesting too.
 Like: “I made a drama, /doubled as witness and mistress.
 I kindly stopped for time/ because by then he could not stop for me;” or “My future flashed past me/ not my past.”